Who We ARe

 peggy nelson, Secretary and Treasurer

-Peggy came to Taos in 1973, sight unseen, to work for Legal Services.
+Peggy came to Taos in 1973 to work for Legal Services.
 After a career in the law and public service, she retired as a District Judge, and happily returned to community activism.
-In addition to being on various boards and working on these efforts to preserve agricultural land and heritage, she has been an active parciante on the San Cristobal ditch for since 1983.
+She serves as the Vice President of Amigos Bravos; Vice-President of Western Environmental Law Center; and President of the Helene Wurlitzer Foundation.
+In addition, she has been an active parciante on the San Cristobal Ditch for since 1983.

 Mark Flores, Board Member